ni/VireoSDK/CONTRIBUTING.md

   ```

 This will update the package.json and package-lock.json to point to the tgz file location.
-You can now share the application or if running in a CI environment create a changeset, etc, that has the tgz file and updated package.json and package-lock.json to test.
+You can now share the application that has the tgz file, updated package.json, and package-lock.json to test.

 ## Testing esh.exe in a .NET application